 Participants overall had positive interactions with staff; active members tended to have better interactions than disengaged members.
 For active members, 8.6% gave staff interactions 7/10, 17.1% gave interactions 8/10, 17.1% gave interactions 9/10, and 57.1% gave staff interactions 10/10.
 For disengaged members, one member gave staff interactions 4/10, one person gave 5/10, two former members said 9/10, and three gave staff interactions 10/10.
 Staff interactions also have the ability to empower participants.
 Overall, participants found interaction with staff to be empowering.
 Among active participants, 2.9% gave staff empowerment 6/10, 2.9% gave empowerment 7/10, 20% gave staff empowerment 8/10, 11.4% gave empowerment 9/10, and 62.9% of active members gave staff empowerment 10/10.
 Among disengaged members, one member gave empowerment 5/10, one member gave empowerment 7/10, one member gave a 9/10, and four members gave staff empowerment 10/10.
 In addition to interaction with staff, members that are currently active were asked whether they believed that personal development managers were helping them to progress towards their goals.
 80% of active members reported that personal development managers help them progress towards their goals.
-11.4% said that personal development igure 1.
+11.4% said that personal development managers sometimes help them progress, while 8.6% reported that they do not help with progress (see Figure 3).